jnidzwetzki/mysql-ha-cloud/docs/deployment-kubernetes.md

 # Example - Using Kubernetes

-To reproduce this example, you need a Kubernetes cluster with at lest three worker nodes.
+To reproduce this example, you need a Kubernetes cluster with at least three worker nodes.
 The following services are deployed to the cluster:

-* Three Consul instances, they are used for election of the primary MySQL server, for service discovery, and for providing additional information about the state of the cluster.
+* Three Consul instances, they are used for the election of the primary MySQL server, for service discovery, and for providing additional information about the state of the cluster.
 * One of the MinIO object storage to store MySQL backups.
 These backups are used to bootstrap new MySQL replicas automatically.
 MinIO needs at least to provide four nodes / volumes to provide highly available.
 Therefore, a persistent iSCSI volume is used in this example.
 On this volume, you can also store a MySQL backup that is used to bootstrap the cluster.
-However, the persistent volume is not nesseary.
-The solution works also without this volume.
-If the minio pod is started on another node, a new backup is created and uploaded automatically.
+However, the persistent volume is not necessary.
+The solution also works without this volume.
+If the MinIO pod is started on another node, a new backup is created and uploaded automatically.
 * One primary MySQL server (read/write) and two read-only MySQL replicas.
 * An instance of [ProxySQL](https://github.com/sysown/proxysql) is available on every MySQL-Server.
 ProxySQL is used to access the MySQL installations.
 Write requests (e.g., `INSERT` or `UPDATE`) are automatically send to the replication leader, and read requests (e.g., `SELECT`) are sent to the replication follower.